-We currently have 157 PP children.
-Of these, 39 are Persistent Absentees as of this term.
-13 of the PA children are a cause for concern and the Education Welfare Officer is aware and has had input by either letters or meetings.
-The others are being closely monitored to ensure their attendance does not drop further.
+Attendance has continued to improve.
+We currently have 39 Persistent Absentees out of all pupils (both PP and non PP) as of this term.
+These others are being closely monitored to ensure their attendance does not drop further.
+Where absence is a particular concern we involve the Education Welfare Officer.
 Attendance is appropriate overall.
 Persistent absenteeism is being address for particular families.
-This is a focus for academic year 2022/2023.

 Externally provided programmes